erincodes/handy-commands/demo/3-vscode.md

 - See all object properties available

+## `TODO: [your initials]`

+- Syntax highlighting, depending on your VSCode theme
+- I often write `TODO: ESA -` notes as I'm debugging
+- Helpful to orient yourself or find where you left off, distinguish from other's TODO notes
+- Do a search in the repo before submitting PR to clean up

 ## Emmet Shortcuts

 - Emmet is a plugin for text editors that helps you improve your workflow